 - Preheating the microwave oven is different from preheating the oven with reference to time only.
 I do all my baking in microwave convection only.

 - Microwave convection gets preheated in just about 5 minutes even for 200 degrees C. Whereas for the same temperature an OTG would take at least 15 to 20 minutes.

 - So, if you are planning to do your baking in microwave convection then preheat it just when you are 5 to 10 minutes away from getting your batter/dough ready.

 - Secondly, there are no racks in the microwave so no question of adjusting them.
 But remember to keep the metal rack (which comes along with microwave) inside the microwave on the turntable.
 Yes, metal in the microwave convection oven.

 Can We Keep Metal In Microwave Convection Oven?

-Here, I would like to share very important thing with you and that is when in the convection mode, microwave behaves just like an OTG.
-Therefore in convection mode, you can keep aluminium/steel/iron vessels in it.
-Remember, in the microwave but only on convection mode.
+Here, I would like to share a very important thing with you and that is when in the convection mode, the microwave behaves just like an OTG.
+Therefore in convection mode, you can keep aluminum/steel/iron vessels in it.
+Remember, in the microwave but only in convection mode.